jsangilve/hatethatcode/content/aws-lambda/uploading_files.md

           cors: true
 ```

 Nothing new here.
-The function definition looks quite similar to the pre-signed URL option.
+The function definition is quite similar to the pre-signed URL option.
 The next step is to create the lambda function:

 ```typescript
 // createPostUploadURL.ts